 Every machine has system files.
 These system files take care of different processes.
 When you turn ON a machine, multiple processes start running in the background ensuring the machine will perform correctly.
 One among them is lsass.exe.
 But do you know that some malware and viruses can camouflage as system files?
 Many users do not know how to identify such types of viruses and malware.
 Due to this, threats remain active in their systems for a long time without being noticed as they consider threats as the system files.

-Lsass.exe is an executable Windows file and stands for Local Security Authority Subsystem Service.
-As you can see the name of this process contains two words, “Security Authority,” this process controls the tasks of Windows 10 concerned with the security policy.
+Lsass.exe is an executable Windows file and stands for Local Security Authority Subsystem Service or Local Security Authority Process.
+As you can see the name of this process contains two words, “Security Authority,” this process controls the tasks of Windows 11/10 concerned with the security policy.
 For example, user’s verification in the server, user’s authentication during login, password changes, etc.

 You can view the lsass.exe process in the task manager.
 For this, right-click on the taskbar and select the “Task Manager.”
 Now go to the “Details” tab and scroll down to view the Lsass.exe process.